-Disneyland had only ever experienced three unexpected closures in its history up until this point: the national day of mourning after JFK was killed, the Northridge Earthquake in 1994, the closure due to the COVID-19 pandemic, and after the terrorist attacks on the United States on 9/11.
+Disneyland has only ever experienced four unexpected closures in its history up until this point: the national day of mourning after JFK was killed, the Northridge Earthquake in 1994, the closure due to the COVID-19 pandemic, and after the terrorist attacks on the United States on 9/11.
 The most recent closure is the 2020 Disney coronavirus closures around the world.

 On September 11th, 2001 Disney Parks announced it would be closing the parks for the first time since 1994.
 Due to the time difference, guests had already started filling the parks at Walt Disney World but on the West Coast Disneyland simply did not open that day.
 After the horrific terrorist attack that shook our nation, the Walt Disney Company announced the park closures immediately (likely) due to concern that the parks could also be a target.